 I recommend reheating on the stovetop over low heat for best results, but you can also reheat it in the microwave for 1-2 minutes, stirring halfway through, then add on your fresh toppings.

 Freezing components of this recipe

-Unfortunately, this soup won’t freeze very well, but you can freeze the turkey bacon raw or cooked.
+Unfortunately, this Instant Pot loaded potato soup won’t freeze very well, but you can freeze the turkey bacon raw or cooked.
 Raw turkey bacon will last in the fridge for up to 6 months in freezer-safe Ziploc bags.
 If you’re freezing it cooked, wait for it to cool down to room temperature before freezing for up to 3 months.
 Let it thaw in the fridge overnight then reheat or cook fresh.